Joseph Antonio Emidy: Death

 And sacred to whose memory This tribute of affection is erected By his surviving family.

 He was native of PORTUGAL Which country he quit about forty years since and pursuing the Musical Profession, resided in Cornwall until the close of his earthly career.

 Devoted to thy soul-inspiring strains, Sweet Music!
 Thee he hail'd his chief delight And with fond zeal that shunn'd nor toil nor pain His talent sear'd, and genius mark'd its flight In harmony he liv'd, in peace with all Took his departure from this world of woe, And here his rest, till the last Trumpet's call, Shall 'wake mankind to joys that endless flow.

 Tributes

 On 24 March 2007, during a service at Kenwyn Church to mark the 200th anniversary of the parliamentary abolition of the slave trade throughout the British Empire, the life of Emidy was featured and some typical pieces of music from his time were played in tribute.

 Emidy is the subject of a play by Dr Alan M. Kent, The Tin Violin.

 In 2015 a carved wooden boss was erected in Truro Cathedral in his memory.

+In 2022, the University of Exeter Department of Humanities and Social Sciences, Cornwall at Penryn Campus named the Postgraduate researchers room after him in Peter Lanyon Building.